 Consider which maturity definition best describes your use of the Safeguard for the Asset Class in that row of the Risk Register.
 Enter the corresponding Maturity Score ('1' through '5') in that column.

-The example manufacturer believed that their use of AppXYZControl was implemented on all assets, but that inconsistencies could not be corrected.
-They knew they were not catching scripts or "side-loaded" applications.
-A Maturity Score of '4' would be too high, they decided, and therefore selected a Maturity Score of '3'.
+The example manufacturer believed that their "Log Management Standard" was implemented on all assets, but that it was not tuned to employee misbehavior that might be detected by watching how systems were being used.
+This meant that the Safeguard was implemented partially on all assets, which relates to a Maturity Score of '2'.

-Additional information on Maturity Scores can be found in Appendix B. For users of CIS-Hosted CSAT (Controls Self Assessment Tool) and CIS CSAT Pro, you may choose to utilize CSAT scoring to populate the "Safeguard Maturity Score" column in CIS RAM 2.1 for IG2.
+Additional information on Maturity Scores can be found in Appendix B. For users of CIS-Hosted CSAT (Controls Self Assessment Tool) and CIS CSAT Pro, you may choose to utilize CSAT scoring to populate the "Safeguard Maturity Score" column in CIS RAM 2.1 for IG3.
 Additional guidance on how to import CSAT scoring can be found in Appendix D. Ensure that your enterprise's method for scoring Safeguards in CSAT aligns closely enough with Safeguard Maturity Scores in CIS RAM.
 Adjustments may be needed based on your enterprise's current scoring methodology.